viresh-ratnakar/exolve/README.md

 will simply scale the content correctly and will arrive at the same page boundary.

+If printing only the crossword, all other page content is temporarily moved inside a DIV that is not displayed, whereas the top frame DIV of the Exolve crossword is moved to the beginning of `document.body`.

 After printing, Exolve reverts the page rendering to its original state.

 ### Browser-specific printing peculiarities